Maud Lewis: Later life and death

 In the last year of her life, Lewis stayed in one corner of her house, painting as often as she could while traveling back and forth to the hospital for treatment of health issues.
-She died in Digby on July 30, 1970, from pneumonia.
+She died in Digby on July 30, 1970, from pneumonia and her gravesite is there.
 Her husband Everett was killed in 1979 by a burglar during an attempted robbery of the house.